Medical Terminology Daily - Est. 2012

 Click for a larger image

 When Bachmann’s bundle is intact, left atrial activation is almost simultaneous with the right atrium.
-If it is damaged, it can cause varying degrees of interatrial block (IAB), and electrical conduction must proceed through other less effective pathways, resulting in an altered cardiac rhythm.
+If it is damaged, it can cause varying degrees of interatrial block (IAB), and electrical conduction must proceed through other less effective pathways, resulting in atrial dyssynchrony and altered cardiac rhythm.
 Advanced IAB is strongly associated with atrial fibrillation, left atrial mechanical dysfunction, and increased risk of stroke even in sinus rhythm.

-IAB can be caused by fibrosis, fatty infiltration, atrial dilation, aging, ischemia, and prior cardiac surgery.
+IAB can be caused by fibrosis, fatty infiltration, atrial dilation, aging, ischemia, and iatrogenic damage in prior cardiac surgery or ablation.
 All these preferentially affect the anterosuperior interatrial region, explaining the bundle’s vulnerability.

 Sources and references